 Edward has been an elected member of the City of London Corporation since 2001, and is deputy chair of the Establishment Committee and the Capital Buildings Committee, and a member of the senior Policy & Resources Committee.
-They chaired the City’s Licensing Committee from 2010 to 2013, and its ethical Standards Committee from 2013 to 2016.
+Edward chaired the City’s Licensing Committee from 2010 to 2013, and its ethical Standards Committee from 2013 to 2016.
 Edward was deputy chair of the 2012 Sub-Committee, leading on engagement with the Olympic and Paralympic Games.

 Edward was chair of the Group Board of the Amateur Swimming Association (now Swim England), England’s national governing body for swimming, diving, water polo and synchronised swimming, from 2013 to 2015 and has a number of roles within the Football Association, including as chairman of the London FA’s Inclusion Advisory Group and as a chairman of anti-discrimination disciplinary commissions.
 They served as a member of the FA’s Inclusion Advisory Board from its inception until September 2014.

-In July 2013, they stood down from a number of senior posts with the Local Government Association, including being a member of its governing Executive Board, the Local Government Improvement & Innovation Board, and serving as the national lead on equality and social inclusion for nine years.
+In July 2013, Edward stood down from a number of senior posts with the Local Government Association, including being a member of its governing Executive Board, the Local Government Improvement & Innovation Board, and serving as the national lead on equality and social inclusion for nine years.
 Edward also led a range of task groups including ones on municipal bonds, treasury management, and the restructuring of the LGA Group itself.

 Appointed a Justice of the Peace in 2002, Edward sits at magistrates’ courts in the City of London, City of Westminster and Hammersmith; and in the appellate jurisdiction at the Central Criminal Court (Old Bailey) and Southwark Crown Court.
 They have been an approved presiding justice (court chairman) since 2008 and frequently now sits alone to consider applications and procedural matters.
 Edward was recently elected deputy chair of the Central London Bench, taking up office on 1 April 2018.

 A strong advocate for fairness and diversity, Edward has served on the national executive of the National Union of Students and the boards of the Albert Kennedy Trust, Anne Frank Trust, British Youth Council, Pride Trust, and Refugee Council.
 Edward was profiled by Stonewall in 2012 as one of seventeen LGBT role models, and was appointed by equality minister Jo Swinson to the review of the Public Sector Equality Duty in November 2012.
-Edward is currently a board member of Bi UK; and deputy chair of the Pride in London Community Advisory Board.
+Edward is currently a board member of Bi UK and acting chair of the Pride in London Community Advisory Board.